nus-cs2103/website-base/admin/tp-tasks-fragment.md

 {{ show_tp_iterations_gantt("tpGanttChart-iterations.png", "", 5, 38) }}

-**In this week, we get ready to start tP iterations**, first, by setting up the infrastructure, and then, planning the first iteration.
+**In this week, we get ready to start tP iterations**.
+We start by planning the first iteration.

 {% endcall %}
 {#====================================================================================================================#}